dotnet/AspNetDocs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/using-select-expand-and-value.md

 by [Mike Wasson](https://github.com/MikeWasson)

-Web API 2 adds support for the $expand, $select, and $value options in OData.
+Overview and code samples for the $expand, $select, and $value options in OData Web API 2 for ASP.NET 4.x.
 These options allow a client to control the representation that it gets back from the server.

 - **$expand** causes related entities to be included inline in the response.
 - **$select** selects a subset of properties to include in the response.